JNaftali/server-components-demo/README.md

 There is no database in this fork.

-I replaced it with an object in `./src/db.server.js`.
+Instead it reads page data from an api call to a server running the [Wagtail](https://github.com/wagtail/wagtail/) [bakery demo](https://github.com/wagtail/bakerydemo)

 ## Notes about this app